sbidoul/whool/README.md

 A standards-compliant Python build backend to package individual Odoo addons.

+> [!NOTE]
+> If you are looking at packaging a customer project or a collection of addons, you
+> may want to consider the [hatch-odoo](https://pypi.org/project/hatch-odoo) project.

 ## Quick start

 Create a file named `pyproject.toml` next to the addon's `__manifest__.py` with the